How to Build Custom GPTs with Oxylabs' Web Scraper API

 At the moment, custom GPTs lack a straightforward basic HTTP authentication setup process.
 Users must manually encode their credentials, which complicates the authentication workflow.

-How to integrate Oxylabs Scraper APIs with GPTs
+How to integrate Oxylabs' Web Scraper API with GPTs

 While GPTs can access live websites, they may run into obstacles such as CAPTCHAs and other anti-scraping blocks, restraining access to content and failing the search.
-Hence, GPTs’ ability to integrate with Oxylabs Scraper APIs can fuel your AI-based projects by retrieving public web data without interruptions.
+Hence, GPTs' ability to integrate with Oxylabs' Web Scraper API can fuel your AI-based projects by retrieving public web data without interruptions.

-In this section, you’ll learn how to set up GPTs with Web Scraper API, but the integration process also suits our SERP scraper and e-commerce scraper tools.
+In this section, you’ll learn how to set up GPTs with our Web Scraper API.

 1. Create a GPT